-In this article we identify the steps your child may take to become a normal vs. disordered eater.
-It is important to define what it means to be a normal eater since most people in our diet-obsessed culture have at least slightly disordered eating, which includes a range of behaviors from a generalized fear of gaining weight, utilizing caloric restriction and even the elimination of entire categories of food such as animal products, carbohydrates, sugar, fats, etc.
+It is important to define what it means to be a normal eater.
+Most people in our diet-obsessed culture have at least slightly disordered eating.
+This includes a range of behaviors from a fear of gaining weight, restricting calories and even eliminating entire categories of food such as animal products, carbohydrates, sugar, fats, etc.

-A normal eater is someone who does not experience either intense fear when eating food nor intense cravings and a sense of insatiable hunger.
-A normal eater doesn’t obsess about food and typically eats when they are hungry and stops when they are full.
-A normal eater has food preferences, but recognizes that sometimes they just need to eat what is available.
-Sometimes they need to eat when they don’t feel hungry because their body requires fuel or because they know that they will be hungry soon.
-Normal is fluid and responsive, and is not rigid and uniform.
+Eating normally means you typically eat when hungry and stop when full.
+Of course everyone has food preferences, but eating normally means recognizing that sometimes we just need to eat what is available.
+Sometimes we need to eat when we don’t feel hungry because we know that they will be hungry soon.
+Normal is fluid and responsive vs. rigid and uniform.

 Becoming a normal eater after an eating disorder

 Normal eating doesn’t feel natural or right when you have an eating disorder.
-When we first enter recovery, but with time, practice, and patience, normal eating can replace our disordered relationship with food and our bodies and help us find peace.
+When we first enter recovery we need practice and patience.
+Normal eating can replace our disordered relationship with food and our bodies and help us find peace.

-Each of us recovers from an eating disorder in our own way, and in no way are we suggesting that the following are requirements of recovery for every person.
+Each of us recovers from an eating disorder in our own way.We are not suggesting that the following are required for every person.

 1. Be free from diet culture